isomerpages/nlb-biblioasia/articles-archive/features/_posts/2018-10-31-post-wheels-of-change-1896-1970.md

 </b></center>

 <img style="width: 350px; height: 450px;" src="/images/Vol-14-issue-3/wheels-of-change/Wheels10.JPG">
 <div style="background-color: white;">Companies that imported automobiles as their core business did not emerge until the mid-20th century.
-Prior to that, cars were brought into Singapore by general importers such as Guthrie & Co.
+Prior to that, cars were brought into Singapore by general importers such as Guthrie &amp; Co.
 Ltd. Swift Cars was a manufacturer from Coventry, England.
 The company began as a sewing machine manufacturer, eventually expanding to bicycle and motorised cycles before finally taking on automobiles. <i>Image reproduced from The Straits Times Annual, 1907.</i></div>

 <center><b>
 1920s